 NIST password guidelines often become the foundation for best practice recommendations across the security industry and are incorporated into other standards.

-NIST 800-63-3: Digital Identity Guidelines has made some long overdue changes when it comes to recommendations for user password management.
+NIST 800-63-3: NIST’s Digital Identity Guidelines have made some long overdue changes when it comes to recommendations for user password management.

 The new NIST password standards recommend, among other things: